saifalfalah/react-handbook/content/javascript-arrow-functions/index.md

 Due to this, arrow functions are not suited as object methods.

-Arrow functions cannot be used as constructors as well, when instantiating an object will raise a `TypeError`.
+Arrow functions cannot be used as constructors either, when instantiating an object will raise a `TypeError`.

 This is where regular functions should be used instead, **when dynamic context is not needed**.